 Precautions For Feeding Your Leopard Gecko Giant Mealworms

-Though giant mealworms are a safe food for leopard geckos, care should be taken under the following circumstances:
+Though giant mealworms are a safe

 - Baby leopard geckos may not be able to ingest giant mealworms, and should instead be fed with regular, smaller mealworms (6-8 mealworms) every day;